Examining FMCSA Vision Standard for CMV Drivers and Waiver Program

 Visual inputs are essential for driving a CMV.
 It is difficult to provide rigorous scientific evidence for the level of vision required for safe driving because driving is a highly complex task; however, in this age of evidence-based standards, it is pertinent to justify the current visual acuity standards.
 Driving research is fraught with limitations associated with the multi-factorial nature of the task and the difficulties in accessing accurate crash data.
 Studies have only shown a weak link between visual acuity and crash rates.

-The aim of this research is to review the current visual requirements for CMV drivers, concentrating on the requirements for visual acuity and visual fields, and consider the limitations.
-Additionally, this study will assess the proportion of people, particularly the population of aging CMV drivers, who fail to meet the current visual requirements.
+In this study, researchers will review the current visual requirements for CMV drivers, concentrating on the requirements for visual acuity and visual fields, and consider the limitations.
+Additionally, researchers will assess the proportion of people, particularly the population of aging CMV drivers, who fail to meet the current visual requirements.
 The current standard requires drivers to have: